 by Mike Walsh

 In 1958 a young man named Willie O'Ree made his debut in the National Hockey League.
 He was with the Boston Bruins for two games.
-In 1961, after two more years in the minors, O'Ree had a longer stay with the Bruins--41 games.
-O'Ree never played another game in the NHL.
+After two more years in the minors, O'Ree had a longer stay with the Bruins--41 games.
+After that, O'Ree never played another game in the NHL.

 Hockey was about 10 years late when it came to integration.
-All the other professional sports, including tennis, bowling, golf, baseball, football, and boxing were racially integrated by 1950.
+All other professional sports, including tennis, bowling, golf, baseball, football, and boxing, were racially integrated by 1950.
 Hockey was the holdout.
 It was the whitest sport.
 There were no black players, coaches, team owners, or sportswriters.

 Boxing was the first to integrate with black champs Jack Johnson and Joe Louis dropping one Caucasian after another during the first half of the century.